aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part6-mlops.md

   <summary> Create an Azure DevOps account</summary>
   <p>

-You can skip this section if you already have an account.
+_Feel free to skip this section if you already have an account._

 1. Navigate to [Azure DevOps](https://dev.azure.com)
 2. Click on **Start free** ![devops](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/azure-devops-1.PNG)
 3. Follow the provided instructions to create a free account